outsidedav/swift/create_app_cli.md

 2. **Run**

-  After a successful `build`, you can `run` your application in a local container with the following command:
+  After a successful build, you can run your application in a local container with the following command:
   ```
   ibmcloud dev run
   ```